Westminster Social Policy Forum

 • investment in town centres and stimulating economic growth

-It also follows the recent publication of the Labour Party’s Five point plan for high streets, which includes proposals to replace the business rates system with a new system of business property taxation, alongside proposed measures to tackle anti-social behaviour and revamp empty shops, pubs and community spaces.
+It also followed the recent publication of the Labour Party’s Five point plan for high streets, which includes proposals to replace the business rates system with a new system of business property taxation, alongside proposed measures to tackle anti-social behaviour and revamp empty shops, pubs and community spaces.

-Sessions in the agenda assess the impact of increased powers for local authorities to repurpose vacant properties and enhance collaboration between local businesses and community groups, in the context of the Levelling Up and Regeneration Act 2023, and the role of the High Street Accelerator programme and High Street Rental Auctions.
+Sessions in the agenda assessed the impact of increased powers for local authorities to repurpose vacant properties and enhance collaboration between local businesses and community groups, in the context of the Levelling Up and Regeneration Act 2023, and the role of the High Street Accelerator programme and High Street Rental Auctions.

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 • Long-Term Plan for Towns: